ministryofjustice/security-guidance/docs/acceptable-use-policy.md

 -   **POL.ITAUP.014**

-    All Users **MUST** be made aware of the legal and regulatory requirements that they must adhere to when accessing MoJ systems.
+    All Users **SHALL** be made aware of the legal and regulatory requirements that they must adhere to when accessing MoJ systems.
 The list of legal and regulatory requirements must be included as part of the SyOPs.

 ## MoJ's Corporate Image